simagix/keyhole/USERSGUIDE.md

 In the first minute of a load test run, *keyhole* insert documents into database.
 The purposes of doing such are three folds.
 First, we want to measure the throughputs of a MongoDB cluster in MB per second.
 Secondly, by having the first minute activities, we can bring the `mongod` instances from "cold" to "hot".
 Lastly, we should have enough data to work with at the end of the first minute.

 #### Normal Ops
-The minute following data population, it performances 4 IOPS (CRUD) per cycle for each transaction.
-However, it only executes half of the TPS.
-In other words, with 600 TPS, there are a total of 1,200 IOPS (4 * 600 / 2) per connection.
+The minute following data population, It executes half of defined TPS.
+In other words, with 60 TPS and 30 connections, there are a total of 900 (30 * 60 / 2) transactions.

 #### Thrashing
 The period follows *normal ops* and before *teardown* are the thrashing period.
-The system is in full throttle of 2,400 (4 * 600)IOPS per connection.
-To determine if 600 TPS is too high for your cluster, include `--v` flag to turn on verbose mode.
-"Simulate TPS overflows ..." messages will be displayed if you have a too high of a TPS.
-In this case, you can lower the TPS or the number of connections.
+The system is in full throttle of 1,800 (30 * 60) transactions.
+If your server can't achieve the desired TPS, it will adjust and display a message of adjusted TPS.

 #### Teardown
 The last minute is the teardown period and it removes test data from database.

 ### Simulation Only Mode
-*Keyhole* uses 600 TPS by default with a goal of measuring the maximum write throughputs of a cluster.
-However, 600 TPS may be too high for some systems due to many factors, such as slower disk, jammed network, and document size.
-If testing the bandwith of write throughputs is already done, with pre-populated data, you may want to run *keyhole* in a simulation only mode and lower the TPS.
+*Keyhole* can run in a simulation only mode without populating data first.
+This is especially useful when you already have data ready to test with.
+If testing the bandwidth of write throughputs is already done, with pre-populated data, you may want to run *keyhole* in a simulation only mode and lower the TPS.
 For example,

 ```
 keyhole --uri mongodb://user:password@localhost:27017/?authSource=admin \
-    --file template.json --simonly --tps 400
+    --file template.json --simonly --tps 40
 ```

 ## Log Analytic